dreger/kqdreger.com/_src/feeds/index.md

 ---
 layout: default
-title: Syndicated Feeds
+title: Subscribe
 ---
-## Syndicated Feeds
+## Ways to Subscribe
 You can subscribe to this site in several ways:

 ### Main RSS Feed